 When you do not adopt newer technologies and business processes, you are stuck with an old system, letting your business's better and more unique opportunities go unnoticed.
 This means your competitors will find opportunities to outperform you and acquire your market share.

-In a business world that’s increasingly defined by technology, your system’s performance, integrations, and support determine whether you get new customers or lose them to your competitors.
+In a business world that’s increasingly defined by technology, your system’s performance, integrations, and support determine whether you gain new customers or lose them to your competitors.

 Instead, go for legacy modernization.